viktor-yakubiv/rehype-lodash-template/README.md

 ## Security

-Use of `rehype-template` can open you up to a [cross-site scripting (XSS)][xss] attack if you pass user provided content in `properties` or `content` without proper escaping it by a mechanism
+Use of `rehype-lodash-template` can open you up to a [cross-site scripting (XSS)][xss] attack if you pass user provided content in `properties` or `content` without proper escaping it by a mechanism